awsdocs/amazon-ec2-user-guide/doc_source/ri-modifying.md

 + The Reserved Instance must be active
 + There cannot be a pending modification request
 + The Reserved Instance is not listed in the Reserved Instance Marketplace
 + There must be a match between the instance size footprint of the active reservation and the target configuration\.
-For more information, see [Support For Modifying Instance Sizes](#ri-modification-instancemove)\.
+For more information, see [Support for modifying instance sizes](#ri-modification-instancemove)\.
 + The input Reserved Instances are all Standard Reserved Instances or all Convertible Reserved Instances, not some of each type
 + The input Reserved Instances must expire within the same hour, if they are Standard Reserved Instances
 + The Reserved Instance is not a G4 instance\.

-## Support For Modifying Instance Sizes<a name="ri-modification-instancemove"></a>
+## Support for modifying instance sizes<a name="ri-modification-instancemove"></a>

 You can modify the instance size of a Reserved Instance if the platform is Linux/UNIX and the instance family has multiple sizes\.